 On December 6, when his sentence ended, he was not released and handed another 10-day jail term, also on a hooliganism charge.
 Kuznechyk continued to maintain his innocence.

 On December 23, Andrei’s relatives were told that a criminal case had been opened against him, but did not name the article of the Criminal Code.
+The charges against Kuznechyk remained unknown until late May 2022, when it was revealed that he had been charged with creating or participating in an extremist organization.

 In October of 2020, Belarusian authorities annulled accreditations for all locally-based journalists working for foreign media outlets, including RFE/RL.